kittencurtain/rapidcompact-UEwrapper/README.md

 **NOTE:** This project is not intended to be production-ready, but is rather a basic test script to wrap and semi-automate the compacting process.
 There is room for improvement as UE asset files could be auto-generated for each new instance material, and the folder structure of the output heirarchy could be further adjusted to match a given team's structure conventions.

-This repo is private and is not meant for distribution.
-Pull requests will not be overseen.
+This repo is not meant for distribution.
+Pull and/or Merge requests will not be approved.